 The contributors request to establish a new work item for the proposed study.

+R1 provided more clarification from the proponents for the benefits which could be made by this proposed solution, and as well updated the Summary part of A.1 which reflected the discussion at Q3/20 meeting session.

+R2 updates Summary part in A.1 justification reflected the discussion at Q3/20 meeting (April 16, 2019).

 1. Background

 Traditional identity managements (idM) [1] (including federated identity managements (FidM) [2]) are based on centralized/federated authorities such as corporate directory services, certificate authorities, or domain name registries.
 Traditional idMs and FidMs may support different types of identities, such as, E.164/E.212, DoA, OID, EPC, IPv4/IPv6 etc. From the standpoint of cryptographic trust verification, each of these centralized/federated authorities serves as their own roots of trust.
-In traditional idM and FidM, the entities should trust the trust points which provide the trust verification services, and the trust verification services may be bottle-necks or may be source of matters, such as single point of failure.
+In traditional idM and FidM, the entities (e.g., IoT devices) should trust the trust points which provide the trust verification services.
+In practice, some of trust points may become bottle-necks, and some of trust points may become source of matters, such as single point of failure.

-For example, as showed in Figure 1, when huge amounts of cars move together in one special area at a same time (e.g. near the edge resolution node, ID parser A), the ID parser A may become a bottle-neck for identification service.
-And similarly, ID parser B may make single point failure for the cars if it is not work.
+For example, as showed in Figure 1, when huge amounts of cars move together in one special area at a same time (e.g. near the edge resolution node, ID parser A), if the ID parser A cannot provide enough capability for resolution services, it will become a bottle-neck for those cars to get identification service.
+And more, if ID parser B does not work, it will be a single point failure for those IoT devices which rely on its service.